Ms. Reeder’s practice focuses on complex commercial and business litigation.

 - Represented an Unaccompanied Minor before the United States Immigration Court in removal proceedings and successfully obtained relief in the form of a Special Immigrant Juvenile Visa.

 Ms. Reeder has also represented a variety of pro bono clients referred to her by Catholic Charities, Texas Accountants and Lawyers for the Arts, and the Houston Volunteer Lawyers Program.
-She has also served on the Planned Parenthood Young Leaders Steering Committee since 2009.
+She has also served on the Planned Parenthood Young Leaders Steering Committee since 2009 and is on the Board of Directors of Planned Parenthood Gulf Coast.

 Author, “Commentary, Preemption, Liability and Regulation: What’s Next For Drug Manufacturers in the Wake of Levine and its Progeny?”
 Westlaw Journal Pharmaceutical (October 2010).